jykim74/jykim74.github.io/_posts/2023-04-13-BerEditor.markdown

 In addition, there are PKI-related functions such as encryption/decryption, signing/verification, OTP generation, BigNum calc and viewing OID values required for PKI or crypto development.

+And it supports reading and editing TTLV encoding format, which is the protocol format for KMIP.

 The size is about 29M.